 Stroke is classified into the following subtypes: intracerebral hemorrhage, subarachnoid hemorrhage, and brain ischemia due to thrombosis, embolism, or systemic hypoperfusion.

 The classification of stroke is discussed in detail separately.
-(See "Etiology and classification of stroke".)
+(See "Etiology, classification, and epidemiology of stroke".)
 The subtypes are reviewed here briefly.

 Intracerebral hemorrhage — Bleeding in intracerebral hemorrhage (ICH) is usually derived from arterioles or small arteries.
 The bleeding is directly into the brain, forming a localized hematoma that spreads along white matter pathways.
 Accumulation of blood occurs over minutes or hours and the neurologic symptoms usually increase gradually over minutes or a few hours.
 In contrast to brain embolism and SAH, the neurologic symptoms do not begin abruptly and are not maximal at onset (figure 1).